JosephEid/ProlificNotifier/README.md

 # ProlificNotifier
-Google Chrome extension which notifies a user when they have a study available to them on [prolific](https://app.prolific.co)
+Google Chrome extension which notifies a user when a new study becomes available to them on [prolific](https://app.prolific.co)